-As inbound marketers, content plays an important role in attracting attention to our company and building trust with our prospects.
+As inbound marketers, content plays an important role in attracting attention and building trust with prospects.
 Our content can come in many different formats, and the format we choose can speak volumes about the research and ideas within.

 Interactive content has become increasingly more popular as brands try to cut through the noise and keep prospects' attention long enough to deliver a message.

 Interactive content is a type of content created not just for consumption but also engagement.
 It's designed to prompt action and participation from the audience.

 The benefit being a higher likelihood of harnessing the audience's ever-decreasing attention span by publishing stories with interactive elements so they gain an active role in consuming information.
 By dazzling the audience with an unexpected experience, you can increase engagement, on-site dwell time, and social share rates.

 In theory, any type of content can incorporate interactive elements.
 Interactive marketing requires ingenuity and innovation, and here are some of the ways interactive content currently shows up on the web:

 By their very nature, quizzes are interactive since input is required from the audience in exchange for valuable personalized content.

 Unlike static infographics, interactive infographics prompt the audience to take their own journey through the information being presented.

 Video viewing is often a passive activity, but interactive videos can improve engagement and enhance the experience.
 This is done by adding 360 views, audience controls, or embedded content and interactivity.

 Surveys and Polls